ADVANTICS/documentation/power-modules/common/can_user_manual.md

  It is an 5bit field allows for up to 32 stacked devices.
 In systems where more than one device is stacked (i.e. paralleled), this field indicates the position of the addressed device in the stack.
 The position 0 is reserved to the __master__ if __master__ semantics make sense for given stack setup.

 ![Device type and stack position tree](../common/images/ID_type_stackPosition_master.png ':size=60%')
-<figcaption style="text-align: center">Figure X: Device type and stack position tree</figcaption>
+<figcaption style="text-align: center">Device type and stack position tree</figcaption>